 What guarantees does the "RECQ" label provide?

-A product with the "RecQ" label offers guarantees on:
+A product labeled "RecQ" offers guarantees on:

-• The safety and quality of the reconditioned product,
+- The safety and quality of the reconditioned product,

-How to obtain the Label
+How to obtain the Label?

-The RCUBE association manages and administers the label and its standards.
-Candidates submit an application to the RCUBE.org-led labeling committee, made up of independent experts.
-They must also sign a charter of commitment to responsible reuse, and provide administrative evidence to justify the admissibility of their application.
+The RCUBE association is the entity that manages and administers the label and its standards.Candidates submit an application to the certification committee led by RCUBE.org, which is composed of independent experts.
+They must sign a charter of commitment to responsible reuse and provide administrative evidence to justify the admissibility of their application.

-At the end of the audit, any non-conformities identified must be corrected within six weeks.
-A final report will then be drawn up and forwarded to the applicant and to the labeling committee, which will decide by a vote of its independent members on the right to use the label.
-The operator is awarded the label for a period of 3 years.
+Following this audit, any non-compliance issues identified must be corrected within six weeks.
+A final report will then be drawn up and sent to the applicant and to the certification committee, which will vote on whether to grant the right to use the label.The operator will be granted use of the label for a period of three years.

-Find us directly on the Rcube.org website.
+Find us directly on theRcube.org website.

-ABOUT US
+ABOUT

 RCUBE